Our Answers To Your FAQs

 The exams are assessed by the Imperial Society of Teachers of Dancing (ISTD).
 Students are assessed one at a time.
 Your teacher will partner up those without a partner.
 The examiner writes a report about the performance of each student.
 Each student receives the report for each dance, a Certificate, and a medal from the ISTD.

 Will my child perform in shows?

-Yes – your child will have the opportunity to perform in celebrations organised by our dance academy and recitals.
+Yes!
+Your child will have the opportunity to perform on stage and in celebrations organised by our dance academy.
 More info is provided during the term.

 What should children wear in class?